-Goodell: Many lessons learned in 2020 will carry forward
+Goodell: Many lessons NFL learned in 2020 will carry forward

 TAMPA, Fla.
-(AP) — The lessons learned from 2020 will be needed as the NFL moves forward, Commissioner Roger Goodell noted Thursday in his annual state of the league news conference.
+(AP) — The many lessons learned from 2020 will be needed as the NFL moves forward, Commissioner Roger Goodell noted Thursday in his annual state of the league news conference ahead of the Super Bowl.

-Held before both in-person and virtual audiences and staged outside of the arena that is home to the Tampa Bay Lightning, Goodell said developments ranging from battling the pandemic to minority coaching hires to scheduling to the NFL’s working relationship with the players’ union all will carry forward as major topics.
+Held before both in-person and virtual audiences and staged outside of the arena that is home to the NHL’s Tampa Bay Lightning, Goodell said developments ranging from dealing with the coronavirus pandemic to minority coaching hires to scheduling to the NFL’s working relationship with the players’ union all will carry forward as major topics.

 “I don’t know when normal will occur again or if normal will occur again,” he said.
 “I know we have learned to work in a very difficult environment, and we will do it again.
 That is one of the things we learned … hearing clubs and the NFLPA saying our relationship has never been stronger.
 I interpret that as a trust that has been built here that will take us forward and will be the long-lasting legacy of this season.”